Curtiss Logo

 The Curtiss logo resembles a romantic inscription, presented as if written in the air by an experienced pilot.
 This association is intentional, as the brand is tied to aviation and the atmosphere of free flight.
 The dynamic rightward tilt conveys a sense of motion and forward momentum, while the font expresses elegance and craftsmanship.
 The monochromatic design emphasizes precision and confidence without drawing attention to unnecessary details.

-The visual symbol’s diagonal orientation enhances the sense of ascent as if it is soaring upward, leaving behind a positive impression.
-The underlining strokes extending from the beginning and end of the inscription add completeness and emphasize the fluidity of the form.
+The visual symbol’s diagonal orientation enhances the sense of ascent, as if it were soaring upward, leaving a positive impression.
+The underlying strokes extending from the beginning and end of the inscription add completeness and emphasize the form’s fluidity.
 These lines resemble aircraft trails in the sky, reinforcing the visual connection to the brand’s aviation theme.

-The name deeply connects to aviation, evident in the emblem and the brand’s history.
+The name is deeply connected to aviation, as evidenced by the emblem and the brand’s history.
 It resonates with strength and confidence, evoking associations with innovation, flight, and freedom.
 Overall, the logo reflects the spirit of movement and lightness at the brand’s core, blending these qualities with artistic beauty and craftsmanship.